Hyria’s virtual recruitment forum proves more popular with visitors than the in-person event

 As a recruitment coordinator, Heidi has also considered and tested other ways of using ThingLink.

-- Along the same lines, Heidi has also created an Alumni Stories package, which allows students to see descriptions of the careers of eager graduates and their tips for current students.
+• Along the same lines, Heidi has also created an Alumni Stories package, which allows students to see descriptions of the careers of graduates and their tips on the application process for current students.

-We can’t wait to see what other uses for ThingLink the team at Hyria come up with.
-We look forward to hearing the feedback on the event!
+We can’t wait to see what other initiatives and uses for ThingLink the team at Hyria come up with.